-Get ready to transition to remote online learning!
-UConn's Keep Learning site will help you with tips on how to communicate with your instructors, classmates, and how to set yourself up to be successful in your classes.
+Make a successful transition to remote online learning!
+UConn's Keep Learning site will help you with tips on how to communicate with your instructors and classmates, and provide strategies on how to be successful in your classes.

 UConn to Offer a Free New One-Credit Course on COVID-19